wcarhart/willcarh.art/content/blogs.md

 title: Powering Dash Apps with BigQuery
 subtitle: Dream big, query bigger
 blurb: Dash and Plotly are powerful libraries for visualizing data on the web.
-Let's take a look at how to hook a simple Dash app up to Google BigQuery back-end data sink.
+Let's take a look at how to hook a simple Dash app up to a Google BigQuery back-end data sink.
 cover: {{cdn:img/blog/powering-dash-apps-with-bigquery/cover.png}}
 coverAuthor: Brushinkin paintings
 coverCredit: https://stock.adobe.com/contributor/208829706/brushinkin-paintings